 For example, students may request accommodations related to admissions, class attendance, and the scheduling of examinations and work assignments.
 Students who would like to request a religious accommodation that requires an absence should first contact their instructor at least one week in advance of the anticipated absence, or as directed in the course syllabus.
 The instructor may still hold the student responsible for all assignments and material covered in their absence, to be completed in accordance with a timetable provided by the instructor.
 The instructor reserves the right to require a student to complete coursework or take a test on an earlier date than the requested absence.
 Students should read course syllabi carefully and plan accordingly.

 Employees may also request a religious accommodation.
 For example, an employee might request an accommodation such as breaks, flexible scheduling, or a schedule swaps with a coworker.
 To make such a request, the employee should first contact their supervisor.
 Requests will be considered on a case-by-case basis to determine whether undue hardship would result from the accommodation.
-The supervisor may provide the requested accommodation or may refer the individual to the Office of Equal Opportunity and Inclusion.
+The supervisor may provide the requested accommodation or may refer the individual to the Office of Title IX and Civil Rights .

 C. Seeking Redress for Failure to Provide a Religious Accommodation.
-Any student or employee who believes that they have been unreasonably denied a requested religious accommodation may contact the Office of Equal Opportunity and Inclusion.
+Any student or employee who believes that they have been unreasonably denied a requested religious accommodation may contact the Office of Title IX and Civil Rights .
 That office may further evaluate the request or provide information regarding the proper forum to request reconsideration.

 Specific Authority: F.S.
-1006.53, BOG Regulation 6.0115; Amended and Approved by BOT 04/27/22.
+1006.53, BOG Regulation 6.0115; Amended and Approved by BOT.